 Training Curriculum

-Cut open the silicone gel layer around the oesophagus to establish the posterior oesophagus tunnel [1].
-Mobilize the oesophagus circumferentially for at least 4 to 5 centimeters, ensuring clear visualization of the right and left crura of the diaphragm [2].
+Gently pass a Penrose drain behind the already mobilized posterior esophagus to serve as a retractor [1].
+Apply gentle traction to the drain to retract the esophagus, ensuring clear visualization of the right and left crura of the diaphragm [2].

-Talent cutting into the silicone gel layer surrounding the oesophagus.
+Talent using a grasper to guide the Penrose drain into position behind the esophagus..

-Talent mobilizing oesophagus and showing clear exposure of both crura of the diaphragm.
+Talent applying gentle traction on the Penrose drain, retracting the esophagus to clearly expose both crura of the diaphragm.

-Then, identify the bilateral diaphragmatic crura and place three interrupted sutures to approximate them securely without tension [1].
+Then, identify the bilateral diaphragmatic crura and place five interrupted sutures to approximate them securely without tension [1].
 Verify that the crura are firmly closed and adequately aligned to ensure proper approximation of the diaphragmatic pillars [2].